hugoalh/Minecraft.Java.DataPack.EnchantPlus/.github/ISSUE_TEMPLATE/BugReport_EN.md

 A clear and concise description of what should expected to happen.
 ```

-## Screenshot
+## Screenshot (Optional)

 ```
-If applicable, add screenshots to help explain the problem.
+If applicable, attach screenshot to help explain the bug.
 ```